saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 Using this option will only accept all snapshots that **don't have a baseline image**.

-- all snapshots that don't have a baseline image, marked as "For Review" in the "Build Details"-page and labeled "New" in the "Diff Review"-overlay.
+- All snapshots that don't have a baseline image, marked as "For Review" in the "Build Details" page and labeled "New" in the "Diff Review" page.
-- all snapshots that don't have a baseline image, marked as "Rejected"
+- All snapshots that don't have a baseline image, marked as "Rejected".

 If this happens after a [Subsequent Test Executions](#subsequent-test-execution-review) where we also detected visual differences, then we don't accept those snapshots.
 This is because we want you to review and accept the visual differences first.